 "It All Fades Away"

-Tony Award nominee O'Hara (The Light in the Piazza, South Pacific, Nice Work If You Can Get It) and Pasquale (Reasons to Be Pretty, Far From Heaven, "Rescue Me") lead the cast as Italian-American housewife Francesca Johnson and National Geographic photographer Robert Kincaid, respectively.
+Read critics' reviews for the musical here.
+Tony Award nominee O'Hara ( The Light in the Piazza, South Pacific, Nice Work If You Can Get It) and Pasquale ( Reasons to Be Pretty, Far From Heaven, "Rescue Me") lead the cast as Italian-American housewife Francesca Johnson and National Geographic photographer Robert Kincaid, respectively.

 The romantic musical centers on a brief, four-day love affair between a National Geographic photographer and an Italian-American housewife in 1965 Iowa.
 Clint Eastwood and Meryl Streep starred in the 1995 film adaptation.